Rionzagal/ESILV-notes/Health Authonomy and Biotech.md

 - **France:**
   - Lise Rochaix _(1997)_: _Individual_ vs _economical_ aspect and the whole chain involved.
     - When you express a **health need** to a practitioner, it becomes a **health demand**, and in order to take care of it, there is also an **economical need** to satisfy this individual need that impacts the _health system_ as a whole.

+## Health supply: uncertainty and risk
+### Definition
+### Market uncertainty and risk

+## Health supply: Concurrency, monopole and regulation
+### Concurrency

+In France, there has been a brutal increase in practitioners numbers between 1970 and 1990.
+This increase in the amount of practitioners cannot be explained by the health demand of health in the country.

+### Concurrency: induced demand

+Theory:
+Practitioners provide more than the demands expressed by the patient and are able to influence them by advising:
+- More technical acts
+- More consults

+> Introduced in 1973 by _R.
+G. Evans, (American health economist)_.

+This will virtually inflate the number of consults and thus the cost of the medical practice without a real necessity to abide for it.
+So the quality of the medical practice deteriorates due to these unnecessary, **induced** health demand.

+There are two factors that cause this effect...
+- The behaviour particularly observable for practitioners paid per medical act (_médecins libéraux en France_).
+  >
+- Insure their _goal income_, in a context of **high concurrency**.

+### Private health insurance

+This is an actor in the health supply.
+Dysfunction:
+- An individual in a _poor health state_ tends to purchase an insurance **more frequently** than an individual with a _regular_ or _high health state_.
+  > This is allowed, but it unbalances the health market because is virtually increasing the demand numbers.

+- Actuarially-fixed premium (prime d'assurance)
+  - Premium cost based on general statistics of risk mortality based on morbidity general statistics / patient health history
+  - Selecting covered risks in order to avoid reinbursing risks of high mortallity.

+### Monopole and regulation

+> Remider: the health system goal is the redistribution of wealth i favor of low incomes (_who also are the sickest_)

+In order to help achieve the goal, there is:
+- State intervention
+- Regulation in health private insurances and their coverage.
+- Public monopole: Even thoug the health system is not reinbursing everything, the public health system is the one that dominates the health market.